Partnering To Save Lives

 iRAP was formed in 2006 as an umbrella organisation for EuroRAP, usRAP and AusRAP and also to facilitate work in middle and low income countries.

-The self-governing RAPs have now been extended to included KiwiRAP, ChinaRAP and IndiaRAP with similar national programmes with local leadership being shaped in Brazil, Morocco and Thailand to name a few.
+The self-governing RAPs have now been extended to included KiwiRAP, ChinaRAP and IndiaRAP with similar national programmes with local leadership being shaped in Brazil, South Africa and Thailand to name a few.

 Our work is also supported by a range of influential key development and policy partners with whom we have agreements and project level partnerships in place.
 Their leadership and support is invaluable in enabling our life saving safer roads projects to become a reality.